sunishaarora/sunisha.github.io/README.md

 # Personal Website

-Personal Website created using basic HTML and CSS for CISC 375 - Web Development class
+Personal Website created using basic HTML, CSS, and JavaScript for CISC 375 - Web Development class

-Link to see the live site: https://sunishaarora.github.io/
+* Link to see the live site: https://sunishaarora.github.io/

-Link to see YouTube video demonstration of the site: https://youtu.be/1IXQnrKRBn8
+* Link to see YouTube video demonstration of the site: https://youtu.be/1IXQnrKRBn8

 # What I Learned